 If an individual stops consuming vitamin B12, the body’s already existing stores will usually take about 3 to 5 years to exhaust.

-Iodine is a disinfectant and the primary building block of the thyroid hormones thyroxine (T4) and triiodothyronine (T3), so numbered as these molecules contain four and three atoms of iodine, respectively.
+Iodine is a disinfectant and the primary building block of the thyroid hormones thyroxine (T4) and triiodothyronine (T3).

-The thyroid gland selectively takes up iodine from the blood, a process called iodine trapping.
+The thyroid gland draws iodine from the circulation through a process known as iodine trapping.

 Small changes in iodine intake are sufficient to reset the thyroid system, causing fluctuations in TSH values.